zy-cmd/BindRNAgen/README.md

 # BindRNAgen: Protein-binding RNA sequence generation using latent diffusion model

-Project Overview

-BindRNAgen is an advanced deep learning tool tailored for RNA sequence design, leveraging state-of-the-art neural network architectures (e.g., Transformer, GAN) to efficiently generate RNA sequences with predefined binding affinity, structural stability, or function-specific properties.
-Designed for computational biology and bioinformatics research, this tool accelerates experimental design and validation in RNA-targeted drug development, gene regulation mechanism studies, and related fields.
+BindRNAgen is an advanced deep learning tool tailored for RNA sequence design, built on a diffusion model architecture.
 Installation Guide

 Prerequisites